r-neal-kelly/doticu-npc-party/README.md

 #
 ## Compatibility
 One of the goals of this mod was to touch as few vanilla assets as possible, but no promises can be made regarding compatibility.
 Currently, the vanilla follower system has been disabled, and the consequences have not been fully tested.
 There will be issues with other full-scale follower frameworks being used at the same time.
 Custom followers who use the vanilla system will need to use the framework.
 If they don't use the vanilla system, they may be fully compatible alongside the framework.
-Other outfitting mods will be incompatible when trying to alter a member's outfit, but an option to turn outfitting off in NPC Party is being considered, so that you can use whatever system you want to.
+Other outfitting mods are now compatible when using a member's "Vanilla" outfit.

 #
 ## Conclusion